 Plouffe’s experience running a well-oiled campaign machine makes him an undeniable authority on organizational structure.
 By setting up a clear chain of command, and a framework that empowers individuals, it assured the campaign ran seamlessly and smoothly.
 His playbook for success is revealed in his book The Audacity to Win: The Inside Story and Lessons of Barack Obama’s Historic Victory, a New York Times bestseller.
 In his podcast, “Campaign HQ,” Plouffe speaks with campaign managers, the state directors, the field organizers on the ground — the people living and breathing the 2020 presidential campaign — to dig into the methods of our current candidates.
 Together, they uncover the successes and failures of these leaders in their pathway to securing the ultimate prize: the American presidency.

-Following his work with the 44th president, Plouffe was called into the business world to share his unique approach and expertise.
+Following his campaign work, Plouffe was called into the business world to share his unique approach and expertise.
 In 2014, Uber brought him in to manage all global policy and political activities, communications, and branding.
 The company’s leaders looked to him as a strategic partner on all matters, as the ride-sharing giant grew its presence around the world.
 Under his leadership, the first ridesharing regulations in the world were established, leading to over 200 different cities enacting ride-sharing friendly regulations during his tenure.
 Plouffe also led the effort to reframe how policymakers and the public understood Uber’s drivers and the debate around them.
 He oversaw a first-of-its-kind academic study that created headlines around the world, capturing that the vast majority of Uber’s drivers were driving under 10 hours a week, using the platform to top up income.

 Later, in 2017, Plouffe was asked to join the Chan Zuckerberg Initiative's mission to advance human potential and promote equal opportunity – utilizing great storytelling, smart policy engagement, and mobilization and innovation as key tools.
 He continues his work there today as head of policy and advocacy, building collaboration between technologists and practitioners from communities seeking to break through systemic barriers and solve real-world challenges – in areas like criminal justice, immigration, and housing.